Amersham & Villages Community Board

 Apply for funding

-If you have a project that relates to one of the priorities above, you can apply for funding online.
+If you have a project that relates to one of the priorities above, you may be eligible for funding.

 We take actions on issues linked to our priorities.
-To do this, we have working groups that bring together board members and representatives from the community and relevant partner organisations.
+To do this, setup task and finish groups that bring together board members and representatives from the community and relevant partner organisations.

-If you're interested in getting involved with one of our working groups, or would like to discuss an idea you may have for a project:
+If you're interested in getting involved with one of our task and finish groups, or would like to discuss an idea you may have for a project:

 If you join your community board, you'll be able to have your say on issues that affect your area.
 How involved you become is up to you.
 We'll: